Retrieve Object

 Note: For datetime values you can either specify a date, or calculate the date with an offset from the current datetime.

-Use a former Teststep to set an Attribute Value
+Use the value from a former Teststep to set the Attribute filter

-- Select the Teststep that should provide the value.
+• Select the Teststep and (if the Teststep returns an Object) find the Attribute that should provide the value.

 Assign associations